tocisz/homepage/t/posts_source/004-Constant-acceleration-revisited.md

 step.
 $$ \Delta t_{i+1} = 0.9 \Delta t_i $$

-Continuos function that satisfies this equation is e.g. (starting from 10ms delay)
+Continuous function that satisfies this equation is e.g. (starting from 10ms delay)
 $$ t' = 10 (0.9)^x $$
 Which is almost equal to
 $$ t' = 10 e^{-{x \over 10}} $$